kkoscielniak/node-nozbe/README.md

 More detailed documentation of `node-nozbe` with all the functions described is available [here](/API.md).

+## Roadmap
+The up-to-date roadmap is available [here](/ROADMAP.md).

 ## Why?

 The package's sole purpose was to serve as a playground for learning the package development process itself.
-It was never meant to cover all the aspects of the API as I do not need them.
+It was never meant to cover all the aspects of the API as I do not need them..
 However, if you are willing to expand its possibilities, feel free to open a Pull Request or an Issue.